 What is AOD 9604?

 AOD9604 is a GH fragment which comprises the last 16 amino acids of the larger growth hormone molecule.
-Although originally studied for fat loss, further studies have transitioned it for regenerative medicine.
-In combination with hyaluronic acid (HA), it is now being used to help regenerate hyaline cartilage and is showing strong efficacy in the treatment of osteoarthritis.
+Although originally studied for fat loss, further studies are investigating its use in regenerative medicine.
+In combination with hyaluronic acid (HA), it is now being researched in the indication of regeneration of hyaline cartilage and in the treatment of osteoarthritis.

-The combination acts to enhance the differentiation of adipose mesenchymal stem cells into bone, promote proteoglycan and collagen production in chondrocytes, and promote differentiation of myoblasts into C2C12 cells; all of which are essential for bone, cartilage, and muscle repair.
-These studies indicate that it has stronger therapeutic benefits compared to Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) therapy, which have also been emerging as candidates for osteoarthritis medications.
+The combination appears to act, in preliminary research to enhance the differentiation of adipose mesenchymal stem cells into bone, promote proteoglycan and collagen production in chondrocytes, and promote differentiation of myoblasts into C2C12 cells; all of which are involved in bone, cartilage, and muscle repair, which is the subject of this research.
+These studies are designed to determine if it has stronger therapeutic benefits compared to Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) therapy, which are also being investigated as candidates for osteoarthritis medications.

 What is hyaluronic acid?